Register as a jobseeker at the start of your lay-off

 Carefully read the instructions provided by the TE Office and follow them to keep your job search active.
 After registering as a jobseeker, remember to make sure that you have reported that you are looking for full-time employment.
 Earnings-related daily allowance cannot be paid if you are not looking for full-time work.

 Remember to keep your job search active for the entire duration of your lay-off.
 If the lay-off takes the form of periods of varying lengths, remember to activate your job search at the start of each lay-off period if you have not kept your job search active between lay-off periods.

-If you have studied alongside your work and you will be laid off, you must report these studies to the TE office.
+If you have studied alongside your work or you have business activities, you must report these to the TE office.

 Apply for earnings-related daily allowance from the unemployment fund

 Submit your initial application to the unemployment fund.
 The quickest and easiest way to apply for earnings-related daily allowance is by submitting applications via the unemployment fund’s electronic services.
 If this is not possible, you can print out the application for earnings-related daily allowance and send it with attachments to the unemployment fund by post.
 In such case, you will receive a follow-up application in connection with the first decision on earnings-related daily allowance, and later in connection with each payment of your earnings-related daily allowance.

 Earnings-related daily allowance is always applied for retrospectively, which means that you can apply for the allowance only up to date of sending you application.
 Earnings-related daily allowance is not paid for a period of more than three months prior and applications, including follow-up applications, must reach the unemployment fund within three months of the first date from which you wish earnings-related daily allowance to be paid.

 Please fill in the application carefully section by section.
 You can supplement your application retrospectively if you do not have all the necessary attachments available at the time when the application must be sent to the unemployment fund.

 You should schedule your applications based on your lay-off.